Toxikuu/2/docs/src/usage/sets/using.md

   main/whois=5.5.23                        ~ Available
 ```

-There are only 4 available packages, and rust has already been built.
+There are only 4 available packages, and rust has already been built[^1].
 Surely
 llvm won't take hours to compile!
 ```
  $ 2 -b main/@a